 Resume and personal statement

 Applicants are also required to submit a resume and a brief (two-three page) typed personal statement explaining their reasons for wishing to study law.
-This statement should also explain any other information that you feel might assist the committee in its review of your application.
+This statement should also include any other information that you feel might assist the committee in its review of your application.

 The law school uses a rolling admission schedule with applications considered when they are complete.
 It is the responsibility of the applicant, not the law school to ensure that all admission materials are received.